polterguy/phosphorusfive/README.md

 I recommend you start out with ["the guide"](https://github.com/polterguy/phosphorusfive-dox), for then to refer back to the reference documentation for the [plugins](plugins/), as the need surface.

-Most of the examples in the core and plugin documentation, assumes you are using [System42](https://github.com/polterguy/system42).
+Most of the examples in the core and plugin documentation, assumes you are using [System42](https://github.com/polterguy/system42), and either its
+Executor or CMS apps.

 ## Hyperlambda